-EnviroAfrica CC has been appointed by Ventura Renewable Energy (Pty) Ltd, to undertake the environmental impact assessment (EIA) application process for the development of a solar photovoltaic (PV) array on the Farm Visserspan No. 40, approximately 10km northwest of Dealesville and 68km northwest of Bloemfontein, in the Free State Province.
+EnviroAfrica CC was appointed by Ventura Renewable Energy (Pty) Ltd, to undertake the environmental impact assessment (EIA) application process for the development of a solar photovoltaic (PV) array on the Farm Visserspan No. 40, approximately 10km northwest of Dealesville and 68km northwest of Bloemfontein, in the Free State Province.

 As part of the application for an environmental authorisation (EA), a basic assessment report (BAR) is required since, although the proposed development is for a large scale solar PV facility capable of generating of more than 20MW but less than 100MW of electricity, which would have normally required a scoping and full environmental impact report, the proposed development falls within renewable energy development zone 5 (REDZ 5) and therefore, GN.
 350 of 2017 applies.
-Accompanying this draft basic assessment report (DBAR) is Ventura Renewable Energy (Pty) Ltd's (Ventura's) application for environmental authorisation
+Accompanying this basic assessment report (BAR) is Ventura Renewable Energy (Pty) Ltd's (Ventura's) application for environmental authorisation

-It is proposed that the development footprint for Visserspan Solar PV Facility - Project 4, cover an area of around 238ha, circumscribed with a perimeter fire access road and fence.
+It is proposed that the development footprint for Visserspan Solar PV Facility - Project 2, cover an area of around 223ha, circumscribed with a perimeter fire access road and fence.
 The PV tables will face north and will be raised approximately 500mm above ground level at their lower level and will not exceed a height of 3m when at full tilt (upper level).
 The PV tables will have single axis tracking systems allowing the generation of not more than 100MW of alternating current.

-The infrastructure associated with the proposed solar PV array includes a fenced construction staging area, maintenance shed/s, inverter-transformer stations on concrete pads and office buildings all within the 238ha proposed development site footprint, as well as a switch panel and an overhead powerline from the PV array for connection to the power grid, at Eskom's Perseus substation, south of the proposed development site.
+The infrastructure associated with the proposed solar PV array includes a fenced construction staging/laydown area (a portion of which will form the operational laydown area), maintenance shed/s, inverter-transformer stations on concrete pads, 6 x12m battery storage banks/containers adjacent to the inverter-transformer stations and office buildings with ablutions, all within the 223ha proposed development site footprint.
+There will also be sub-surface powerlines leading from the PV facility to a proposed future sub-station located on the Visserspan property.
+From the substation, connection or tie-in to the national power grid will take place via overhead powerlines, at Eskom's Perseus substation, south of the proposed development site.
+It should be noted that the proposed future substation and overhead powerlines do not form part of this application.